 Final expense insurance is paid out directly to your beneficiaries.
 While it’s meant to cover end-of-life costs, your beneficiaries don’t have to use the money that way.
 And it’s a permanent policy, so you must pay premiums for your entire life.

-On the other hand,preneed insurance is purely there to pay for funeral and burial costs.
-You buy it directly from a funeral home, and can choose to pay for it in a lump sum or installments.
+Preneed insurance is to pay for funeral and burial costs only.
+You buy it directly from a funeral home and can choose to pay for it in a lump sum or installments.
 And since you’ve pre-chosen a funeral home and the cost of service, that’s a little less planning for your loved ones to worry about and gives you more control over your own funeral.

 If you’re struggling to pay for a funeral upfront, these assistance programs may be available to you: